We’re Here to Help!

 This committee meets bi-monthly to review safety procedures and safety measures that are in place, as well as to investigate and implement new ways to strengthen safety at school.

-STUDENT ACCIDENTS AND INSURANCE COVERAGE
+STUDENT ACCIDENT AND INSURANCE COVERAGE